Enlightened Activities Program

 • Provide transportation to/from an event

-• Complete Karma yoga activities at a retreat center
+• Complete general Karma Yoga activities at a retreat center

-• Work at one or out Buddhist centers or temple during a service period such as cooking for an event, retreat or physical labor to improve the space
+• Work at one of our centers during a service period such as cooking for a day or a few days, or doing some simple physical labor task, cleaning, or gardening etc.

 Increasing Activities

-Merit Makers are focused on accumulating merit through Dharma service and want to contribute more intensively to Rinpoché’s mission and the Golden Age.
+Merit Makers are focused on accumulating merit through Dharma service and want to contribute more intensively to Rinpoché’s mission of the Golden Age.

 They complete individual tasks or small projects on an ongoing basis and can manage some limited responsibility.
 They are beginning to work through challenges.